Tom-Willemsen/splbytecode/README.md

 101
 ```

-Developed with Python 3.6 and Java 9.
+Requires Python 3.6 and a JRE >= 5 (versions before 5 did not allow spaces in field names).
+No need for a JDK.

-The resulting `.class` file reports it's version as Java 9 but I suspect if the version number was changed it would work on an older JRE.
+Note: A Java 9 class is produced by default.
+This can be configured using `--cls-maj-version 52`.
+See [list of valid version numbers](https://stackoverflow.com/questions/9170832/list-of-java-class-file-format-major-version-numbers).

 Current deficiencies/TODOs: